Bandy: Early days

+19th Century: the sport is formalised

 Bandy as an ice skating sport first developed in Britain.
-English bandy developed as a winter sport in the Fens of East Anglia.
+It developed as a winter sport in the Fens of East Anglia.
 Large expanses of ice would form on the flooded meadows or shallow washes in cold winters where fen skating, which has been a tradition dating back to at least medieval times, took place.
 Bandy's early recorded modernization period can be traced back to 1813.

 Members of the Bury Fen Bandy Club published rules of the game in 1882, and introduced it into other European countries.
 A variety of stick and ball games involving ice skating were introduced to North America by the 1800s but failed to organize and develop popular rules codes.
-However these stick and ball games became one of the eventual antecedents of the modern sport of ice hockey whose first rules were codified in Canada in 1875, almost a decade before the rules of modern bandy were established in Britain.
+However, these stick and ball games became one of the eventual antecedents of the modern sport of ice hockey, whose first rules were codified in Canada in 1875, almost a decade before the rules of modern bandy were established in Britain.

 The first international bandy match took place in 1891 between Bury Fen and the Haarlemsche Hockey & Bandy Club from the Netherlands (a club which after a couple of club fusions now is named HC Bloemendaal).
-The same year, the National Bandy Association was established in England as a governing body for the sport in England.
-National governing federations for bandy were also founded in the 1890s in the Netherlands and Russia and in the following decade in Finland, Sweden, and Norway.
+The same year, the National Bandy Association was established as a governing body for the sport in England.
+National governing federations for bandy were also founded in the 1890s in the Netherlands and Russia and in the following decade in Finland (then part of the Russian Empire), Sweden, and Norway.

 The match later dubbed "the original bandy match", was actually held in 1875 at The Crystal Palace in London.
 However, at the time, the game was called "hockey on the ice", probably as it was considered an ice variant of field hockey.

 An early maker of bandy sticks was the firm of Gray's, Cambridge.
 One such stick, now in the collections of the Museum of Cambridge, has a length of rope twisted round the handle to rescue any player who might fall through the ice, as the game was played on frozen lakes back then.
 An 1899 photo of two players demonstrating the game shows the sticks being held single-handed.

-Historically, bandy was a popular sport in England and in some central and western European countries until the First World War, and from 1901 to 1926 it was played in the Scandinavian Nordic Games, the first international multi-sport event focused on winter sports.
+Historically, bandy was a popular sport in some central and western European countries until the First World War, and from 1901 to 1926 it was played in the Scandinavian Nordic Games, the first international multi-sport event focused on winter sports.